TritonSE/linters/README.md

 1. Run `npm install` in _every_ directory of the project (backend and frontend).
 1. Write code as usual and stage your changes.
 1. Try to make a commit.
 The lint check should run automatically.
-1. Follow the onscreen prompts to address any recommendations or warnings.
+1. Follow the prompts to address any recommendations or warnings.
 1. If you're in a hurry, use `git commit --no-verify` to skip the lint check entirely.

 ## Initial Setup